julianlam/feps/fep/76ea/fep-76ea.md

 [ActivityPub] is the primary use case for Activity Streams 2.0, but not the only one.
 Where specific processing requirements of ActivityPub implementations are made, they are specifically noted.
 General processing hints for other use cases are also provided.

+### User stories

+These are some user stories for threading in conversations.

+1. *As an ActivityPub developer, I want to be able to determine if two objects are part of the same conversation thread, so that I can display them together in a conversation view.* This is possible to do by walking up the `inReplyTo` chain and following the `replies` collections, but it can be slow and inefficient.
+Comparing a thread identifier found in each object can be much faster.
+2. *As an ActivityPub developer, I want to get the full conversation thread of an object efficiently, so I can show the object in context.* Again, using the `inReplyTo` chain and `replies` collections can be slow and inefficient, especially if the thread is deep or has many objects.
+3. *As an ActivityPub developer, I want to get the most-recently-added objects in a conversation thread, so I can keep my view of the thread up-to-date.* This is hard to do with `inReplyTo` and `replies`, and possibly requires fetching every single `replies` collection in the tree.
+4. *As an ActivityPub developer, I want to be able to identify the original post of a conversation thread, so I can show the thread in context.* This content object is usually treated differently by clients, so it's useful to be able to identify it.
+5. *As a commenter, I want my reply to a content object to be part of the same thread, so I am participating in a larger context.*
+6. *As the original poster, I want to be able to curate the conversation thread, so I can remove spam, off-topic, or abusive content from the thread.* Maintaining a curated thread is an important service that the original poster provides.
+Curating the `replies` collection is not sufficient, because it only contains direct replies to the object, not the full conversation tree.
+7. *As a user, I want to comment on or about a content object without being part of the conversation thread, so I can discuss it in my own social sphere.* Not all continued conversation should be part of the original reply tree.
+8. *As a user, I want to branch a reply into its own conversation thread, so I can have a separate conversation about a sub-topic.* This is common in forums and other threaded discussion software.
+9. *As a user, I want to graft part of a conversation thread into another thread, so I can consolidate related conversations.* This is common in forums and other threaded discussion software.

 ## Context

 The context URL for this FEP is `https://purl.archive.org/socialweb/thread`.